 Smooth Jazz on the Algarve in Portugal

-Smooth Jazz Algarve Festival at Vila Vita Parc
+Smooth Jazz Algarve Festival now at the Pine Cliffs Resort

-The festival is located at 5* Vila Vita Parc, a member of the Leading Hotels of the World chain.
+The festival was previously located at 5* Vila Vita Parc, a member of the Leading Hotels of the World chain.
 The hotel is an amazing sprawl of 54 acres, perched on the Atlantic, with beautiful sea views, six bars, 10 restaurants, private villas, numerous pools and its own beach!
-Here’s a recap of what happens at the festival.
+Here’s a recap of how each Smooth Jazz festival unfolds.